RE:QUESTA space for resources to help RE teachers and their students explore the Christian faith

 "Despite everything, it gradually became obvious that there was not going to be any chance of reconciliation.
 Over the years I began to accept the situation and move on in my life.
 I eventually accepted that he had made divorce the only option.

-“This all happened fourteen years ago, I am now very happily married again.
-The agony and heartbreak is a receding memory.
-Looking back I can begin to trace God’s loving guidance through the trauma.
+"This all happened fourteen years ago, I am now very happily married again.
+The agony and heartbreak lessen the further away from this time I go.
+Looking back, I can begin to trace God's loving guidance through the trauma.
 I believe God has taught me many valuable lessons, and I am now a much stronger and happier Christian.

 "At the time I was convinced that there was no way I could ever truly follow Jesus' teaching and 'love' and pray for those who were causing so much pain.
 Now I can begin to see that it is possible.
 The passage of time helps us to see events from a broader perspective, perhaps closer to God's much more complete view of the situation?